 Although Cadillac had rejected the XP-715, the design was not yet dead.
 Since Buick, Oldsmobile, and Pontiac were all interested, GM held an internal competition in the fall of 1960 to determine who would build the car.
 The eventual winner, as we have previously seen, was Buick, and the LaSalle II became the 1963 Buick Riviera.

 Well before the Riviera even went on sale, Oldsmobile was asking the corporation for a Riviera-style specialty car of its own.
 Around the spring of 1962, Car and Truck Group VP Ed Cole finally relented, authorizing the development of a new personal Olds for the 1966 model year.
-As we discussed in our Toronado history, it would be based on a rendering by Oldsmobile stylist Dave North, created as an exercise earlier that year.
-That fall, Advanced Styling Studio 3 developed North’s concept into a full-size clay, the XP-784.
-It would later become the 1966 Oldsmobile Toronado.
+As we discussed in our Toronado history, it would be based on a rendering by Oldsmobile stylist David North.
+That design, coded XP-784, would later become the 1966 Oldsmobile Toronado.

 Dave Holls, Cadillac’s assistant chief stylist during this period, says the development of the Riviera and Toronado galvanized Bill Mitchell’s determination to build a sporty Cadillac personal car.
 If both Buick and Oldsmobile were to have stylish specialty cars, Mitchell argued, it hardly made sense for Cadillac to be left out.